Energy policy of the European Union: Earlier proposals

 Many underlying proposals are designed to limit global temperature changes to no more than 2 °C above pre-industrial levels, of which 0.8 °C has already taken place and another 0.5–0.7 °C is already committed.
 2 °C is usually seen as the upper temperature limit to avoid 'dangerous global warming'.
 Due to only minor efforts in global Climate change mitigation it is highly likely that the world will not be able to reach this particular target.
 The EU might then not only be forced to accept a less ambitious global target.
 Because the planned emissions reductions in the European energy sector (95% by 2050) are derived directly from the 2 °C target since 2007, the EU will have to revise its energy policy paradigm.

 In 2014, negotiations about binding EU energy and climate targets until 2030 are set to start.

 European Parliament voted in February 2014 in favour of binding 2030 targets on renewables, emissions and energy efficiency: a 40% cut in greenhouse gases, compared with 1990 levels; at least 30% of energy to come from renewable sources; and a 40% improvement in energy efficiency.

 Current policies

 Energy sources

-In 2020, renewables overtook fossil fuels as the European Union's main source of electricity for the first time.
+As a source of electric power in the EU, renewables overtook fossil fuels by 2020, and solar and wind together exceeded fossil fuels by 2025.